idepixel/privacy_police/privacy-policy.md

 - Maintaining user's session, that improves the convenience of my solutions.
 - ~~Ads presentation, including in a way that respects user's interests and his place of residence.~~

+## Service providers

+I may employ third party companies and individuals due to the following reasons:
+- To facilitate my services.
+- To provide the service on my behalf.
+- To perform service-related services.
+- To assist me in analyzing how my service is used.
+I want to inform users of my service that these third parties have acces to your personal information.
+The reason is to perform the tasks assigned to them on our behalf.
+However, they are obligated not to disclose or use the information for any other purpose.

 ## Security of information

 Anonimously collected analytics are kept safe on a database while personal data eventually provided by e-mail are used only for users support purposes and nothing else.
 No data are sold or shared with third party entities or companies.

 ## Contact

-To contact me on topics related to products, privacy policy or in another case, use *support@omninotes.app*
+To contact me on topics related to products, privacy policy or in another case, use *idepixel@gmail.com*

 Best regards!

-Last Update: October 23, 2018
+Last Update: December 17, 2019